dvarkless/sc2_replay_converter/README.md

 ```

 #### _*enemycomp tables:
+> [NOTE]
-![NOTE] This tables are used to train agents to predict enemy composition based
+> This tables are used to train agents to predict enemy composition based
-on scouted buildings.
+> on scouted buildings.

 ```sh
 game_id: INTEGER,